 But if you or your child are experiencing discomfort related to eyelid swelling, a warm moist compress at home or a visit to the eye doctor might be in order.

-What Causes a Swollen Eyelid?
+What Causes Swollen Eyelid?

-Other common causes of eyelid swelling include:
+Common causes of eyelid swelling include:

-- Mosquito bites or other insect bites or stings
+- Mosquito bites or insect stings

 - Blunt force trauma to the face

-- Contact dermatitis (skin irritation due to a chemical)
+- Contact dermatitis (skin irritation from chemicals)

 Reasons for Swelling on the Eyelid